Anubhav-developr/HTML-CSS/Codecademy-Files/images/README.md

-# HTML-CSS/Codecademy-Files/Images
+# HTML-CSS/Codecademy-Files/Images/
-This folder consists images required for the HTML files located in the folder *HTML-CSS/Codecademy-Files/*.
+This folder contains all the images required by the HTML documents located in the folder *HTML-CSS/Codecademy-Files/*.